rootslab/train/Readme.md

 > Train, an implementation of a ( FIFO ) Queue data structure.

 > It uses 2 arrays, to simulate and perform a fast element shift/pop operation, without using the Array#shift() method.

+> __Note:__ the performance degradation of _Array#shift_ method is particularly consistent when the array is very long ( with at least ~2^17 items ); it implies that for short lenghts it is still possible to use _Array#shift_ without particular performance degradation.

 ###Install